Driving the evolution of smart finance

 Featuring the world’s leading experts in banking, payments, securities services, technology, FX and more, Sibos will once again be a hub for the financial industry’s brightest minds and ideas in 2020.

-The theme will be driving the evolution of smart finance.
-The programme will include high-quality sessions exploring how the financial industry can make better decisions and run smarter businesses, while optimising technology and data.
+The theme is driving the evolution of smart finance.
+The programme includes high-quality sessions exploring how the financial industry can make better decisions and run smarter businesses, while optimising technology and data.

 Facing today's issues

 Our industry and the world in general is in a state of flux.
 The ongoing effects of the COVID-19 pandemic, geo-political trends, climate change movements and social mobilisation are driving change across the globe.
 Almost every aspect of our life, from work to leisure, to how we shop and consume has been infiltrated by technology, with the events of recent months reinforcing this reliance.

 We are constantly striving for faster, more efficient, effective and smarter ways to lead our lives at work and at home.
 Our industry doesn’t exist in a vacuum, we must face the issues of today and the future; how regulatory change is developing, the evolving workplace, the role of data, and our responsibility to future inhabitants of our planet.

 Adapting to a

 Digital intelligence and technological innovation are reshaping business models, working practices and core aims.
 We can no longer rely on rudimentary metrics of success such as profitability alone.
 We need to be more alert, agile and quicker to adapt to emerging trends in our industry and challenges in our wider society, especially in areas such as customer requirements, investor priorities, supply chain dynamics, and employee expectations.
 A thought-provoking programme at Sibos 2020 will address these issues, focusing on the core theme and four interconnected daily sub-themes – delivering digital value, responsible innovation, banking for humanity, and the future of finance.